ocaml/dune/doc/wasmoo.rst

 Wasm_of_ocaml_ is a compiler from OCaml to WebAssembly (Wasm for short).
 The compiler works by translating OCaml bytecode to Wasm code.
+The compiler can currently be installed from [its Github repository](https://github.com/ocaml-wasm/wasm_of_ocaml).

 Compiling to Wasm
 =================